Founder and President

 Margaret is sought after by clients for her exceptional ability to help a group articulate widely diverse - and sometimes wildly opposing - viewpoints, analyze the complexities of their environment and ultimately coalesce around a pathway forward to which they are all committed.
 She employs a combination of integrity, intelligence, wit, logic, intuition, experience, and reverence for the other in all her work and is widely respected for her effective blending of toughness and grace.

 Margaret earned her Bachelor of Arts degrees in English Literature and Art History and an MBA from Vanderbilt University.
 She is certified in the facilitation of the scenario planning methodology through the Global Business Network (GBN) in Amsterdam, is a graduate of the Society for Organizational Learning’s Foundations for Leadership program in Cambridge, Massachusetts and is a Birkman® certified coach.
 Margaret is also a graduate of the American Works of Art Masters Program at Sotheby’s Institute of Art in New York City.

 An active civic leader, Margaret is a member of the International Women’s Forum and a past director of The Texas Lyceum, a select group of 96 leaders from across the state of Texas.
-She serves on the boards of the Contemporary Arts Museum Houston (CAMH), the Houston Advanced Research Center (HARC), the Midtown Arts and Theater Center Houston (MATCH) and the Governing Council of Rice University's Shepherd School of Music.
+She serves on the boards of the Ransom Center for the Humanities at the University of Texas, the Contemporary Arts Museum Houston (CAMH), the Houston Advanced Research Center (HARC), the Midtown Arts and Theater Center Houston (MATCH) and the Governing Council of Rice University's Shepherd School of Music.
 Past service includes Vanderbilt University’s Owen Graduate School of Management Alumni Advisory Board and the Greater Houston Salvation Army Board of Advisors.